jaakkopasanen/AutoEq/results/innerfidelity/sbaf-serious/MrSpeakers Aeon Flow Closed w Filters snACXB168s/README.md

 -4.6dB` and instead set Global volume in the UI for both channels to **-46**

 ### Peace
-In case of using Peace, click *Import* in Peace GUI and select `MrSpeakers Aeon w Filters snACXB168 ParametricEQ.txt`.
+In case of using Peace, click *Import* in Peace GUI and select `MrSpeakers Aeon Flow Closed w Filters snACXB168s ParametricEQ.txt`.

 ### Parametric EQs
 In case of using other parametric equalizer, apply preamp of **-3.5dB** and build filters manually with